oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-## Example 4 - W3C Verifiable Credentials Data Model
+## Example 4 - W3C Verifiable Credentials Data Model (work in progress)

 This example illustrates how the artifacts defined in this specification can be
 represented using W3C Verifiable Credentials Data Model as defined in
 [@VC_DATA].

-SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (VC).
+SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 II-Disclosures Object is sent alongside a VC.

-HS-Disclosures JWT is equivalent to a Holder-signed W3C Verifiable Presentation (VP).
+HS-Disclosures JWT is equivalent to a Holder-signed W3C Verifiable Presentation (W3C VP).

+Holder Binding is applied and HS-Disclosures JWT is signed using a raw public key passed in a `cnf` Claim in a W3C VC (SD-JWT).

-HS-Disclosures JWT as a VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a VC using JWT compact serialization.
+HS-Disclosures JWT as a W3C VP contains a `verifiableCredential` claim inside a `vp` claim that is a string array of an SD-JWT as a W3C VC using JWT compact serialization.

 Below is a non-normative example of an SD-JWT represented as a verifiable credential
 encoded as JSON and signed as JWS compliant to [@VC_DATA].

-II-Disclosures Object sent alongside this SD-JWT as a JWT-VC is same as in Example 1.
+II-Disclosures Object is the same as in Example 1.

 ```json
 {